 These parrots may take a little bit longer to adjust to their new home when they are adopted.
 It is important for all new adopters to have their parrots recent and past bio-history records.

 The Parrot Bio-form Questionnaire is a detailed log showing the history of their past home, recent foster home, a list of their diet, environment, activities, routine, likes, dislikes, and personality traits.

-The following techniques have been refined and proven over more than ten years of studying parrot behavior.
+The following techniques have been refined and proven over more than thirty years of studying parrot behavior.
 This method will help you help your parrot have a much easier time adjusting to their new home.

 Step 1: Creating Trust and Bonding

 The first 72 hours after your parrot’s arrival in its new home are crucial for creating trust and bonding with its primary care provider.
 This is a crucial step!
 Following these guidelines will ensure a smooth transition for you and your parrot.

 - After your parrot’s arrival to his or her new home, keep the bird in its uncovered cage for a minimum of 48 hours.

 - During this 72 hour period it is crucial that only the primary adopter is feeding, watering, or giving treats to your new parrot.

 - The primary adopter should do most of the soft talking to your parrot during this bonding stage.

 - The primary adopter should be the only one feeding the parrot for the minimum of its first 3 days.